-Ste p Action 1 Right-click on the cell at the intersection of a Target and Baseline element and select the 'Edit Gap Note' option.
+Ste p Action 1 Right-click on the cell at the intersection of a Target column and Baseline row and select the 'Edit Gap Note' option.
 Alternatively, double-click on the cell.
 The 'Gap Note' dialog displays.
-2 Edit the notes as required and click on the OK button.
+2 Type in or edit the notes as required and click on the OK button .
 3 The edited notes display in the selected cell in the matrix.
-4 Update or save the matrix to retrieve it when the Gap Matrix profile is loaded at a later stage.
+4 Update or save the matrix to retrieve the notes when the Gap Matrix profile is loaded at a later stage.